Some energy suppliers offer free insulation and free boilers to eligible households. Read on to find out if you qualify.

 Some suppliers offer free insulation if you're eligible under the .
 For example, you may be eligible if you're on government benefits.
 But suppliers will also take into account how much your home will benefit from insulation.

 If you're concerned about your energy bills, it's worth seeing how much you could save by using our free energy comparison price website, Which?
 Switch.
-If you're on a standard tariff at the level of the price cap with one of the Big Six energy suppliers, you could save around £300 over a year by switching to a better deal.
+If you're on a standard tariff at the level of the price cap with one of the Big Six energy suppliers, you could save more than £200 a year by switching to a better deal.

 What can I get?
 Loft insulation, cavity wall insulation or a replacement A-rated gas boiler if yours is broken.